johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-stable-channel.md

 - Fixed an issue that prevented the briefcase icon from appearing on the *edge://settings/sidebar* page when Edge Bar was disabled using the [StandaloneHubsSidebarEnabled](/deployedge/microsoft-edge-policies#standalonehubssidebarenabled) policy.

 - Fixed an issue that caused rendering issues on some SharePoint sites.

+- Fixed an issue where a "Can't update Microsoft Edge" dialog was mistakenly shown for managed Windows devices.

 ### Announcements